-Luckily, because of permitted development rights, you won’t require planning permission to install skylights.
+Luckily, because of permitted development rights, you shouldn’t require planning permission to install skylights.

 That being said, this doesn’t apply to every household.
 Permitted development rights don’t cover…